WeiHungLoh/ip/docs/README.md

 - To delete a task, type "delete 1" where "1" is the index of task
 - To mark, unmark or delete more than 1 tasks at a time, type "mark 1,2,3", "unmark 1,2,3", "delete 1,2,3" where "1,2,3" refer to the indices of existing tasks

+4. Find commmand:
+- To find a certain task, type `"find <keyword>"`

 > For all commands above, please type in lowercase.
 Do include a space in between command type, task index, and task name.
 Failure to do so will cause Duet Chatbot to be unable to recognise your command
 > Do type "list" to check the tasks you have.
 Marking, unmarking or deleting any tasks that you do not have will cause an error